 For the next six years of our lives we would be roommates and we would learn to adapt with each other’s habits.

-Claudia has a lot of stuff and she would put her stuff all over our room and even on my bed.
+Claudia had a lot of stuff and she would put her stuff all over our room and even on my bed.
 It was not uncommon before I would climb into bed at night to grab my bedspread and shake all her stuff to her side of the room.
 It never bothered her, she would just climb over all the stuff, and get into her bed.

 Walking back from town, Wrightwood